 - Pay your admission deposit.
 And make sure it’s by the date your college mandates.

 - Submit, submit, submit!
 Submitting essential information like your official final high school transcripts, college transcripts from dual enrollment, remaining SAT/ ACT scores, AP scores, and IB scores after you graduate is crucial.
 Lastly, submit your immunization and health history forms!
 If not, you might have holds placed on your enrollment.

 - Sign up for orientation as soon as possible.
 This is your chance to learn more about the campus, students, and staff—plus you’ll get to start picking your classes.
 When it comes to choosing courses, the adage “the early bird gets the worm” applies.
 Don’t wait last minute if you can help it!

 - Keep applying for scholarships.
 Remember, college is expensive!

-I’m looking forward to this summer as much as the next guy or girl!
+I’m looking forward to this summer as much as the next person!
 But while you’re having fun, don’t forget to get some work done.
 For some, this may mean studying or taking college classes, and for others, it might mean gathering paperwork and submitting information.
 No matter what it entails, use your summer wisely to ensure you’re ready for the upcoming school year.
 Time flies when you’re having fun, but also when you’re working hard.